 A specialist in public health medicine, Leung's interdisciplinary work revolves around topics that have major population health impact locally, where Hong Kong is a reliable and unique epidemiologic sentinel for mainland China, or where the SAR is best placed to address the fundamental science at hand globally.

-Leung is one of Asia's leading epidemiologists, having authored more than 450 scholarly papers with an h-index of 55.
+Leung is one of Asia's leading epidemiologists and global health exponents, having authored more than 450 scholarly papers with an h-index of 58 (Scopus).
 His research defined the epidemiology of two novel viral epidemics, namely SARS-CoV in 2003 and influenza A(H7N9) in 2013.
 He also led Hong Kong government's efforts against pandemic A(H1N1) in 2009.
-He continues to co-head HKU's World Health Organization (WHO) Collaborating Centre for Infectious Disease Epidemiology and Control (2014-).
+He was founding co-director of HKU's World Health Organization (WHO) Collaborating Centre for Infectious Disease Epidemiology and Control (2014-8).

 In parallel, Leung leads several large-scale longitudinal cohorts (Children of 1997, FAMILY, Department of Health Elderly Health Service cohort), tracking tens of thousands of lives to study the fundamental causes of non-communicable conditions and to explain the health impacts of contemporary social phenomena.